10XGenomics/janesick_nature_comms_2023_companion/README.md

 The ```Cell_Barcode_Type_Matrices.xlsx``` contains all the annotation for the paper.
 For this analysis we will only make use of the supervised labeling from Xenium Sample 1, Replicate 1.
 Use ```SaveAs``` to save the ```Xenium R1 Fig1-5 (supervised)``` tab as a CSV file.
 We will refer to it in the code as the ```cell_groups.csv```.
 Move the ```cell_groups.csv``` into the ```xenium-publication``` directory we just created.

 #### Define data paths
 The following file paths assume that the xenium-publication was created as described above in the user's $HOME directory.
+If not, please be sure to change the paths accordingly.

 ```python
 from pathlib import Path